joey-qytyku/OS-90-fixed/docs/Other/Strings.md

 # Java Strings

 Java has a `String` type that makes string manipulation very easy.
 A `String` behaves like any other type.
 It can be reassigned to a different value, but the contents are immutable and modifications require making a new string.
-Python does something very similar.

 This is because java has a concept of references, and `String` is not a primitive type--it has methods.
 When you assign a new string value, a new object is being created and the variable has the reference changed.
 The idea of references will be relevant later.